 This thought grew dark quickly, though.
 She glanced over at the empty fuel canister that was still on the floor of the passenger side.

 It’s true.
 The truck usually moves on my power, doesn’t it? she thought.
 Her name was on all of the fuel.
-Her family’s product had touched the inside of every engine in the Middleland, and the truck was nearly useless without Rava Spirits.
-That booze made a much better fuel than Goda’s brute muscle.
-After all, it was the fuel that had carried the truck back and forth across the continent; Goda’s will alone wouldn’t do it.
+Rava Spirits had touched the inside of every engine in the Middleland, and the truck was practically useless without it.
+Her family’s product made a much better fuel than Goda’s brute muscle, at any rate.
+After all, it was Kanna’s spirits that had carried the truck back and forth across the continent; Goda’s will alone wouldn’t have done it, no matter how strong the woman was.

 Kanna looked down at her hand where it gripped the lever.
 She thought that maybe, for all she had gone through, she deserved to steer the thing in the direction she wanted it to go.
 She knew that there was no way she could steer herself to freedom—that her slavery was built into the fabric of the Middleland itself—but that small feeling of power that she felt in the driver’s seat had started to grow, to nag at her.